John H. McDonald's home page

 Resources

-- Guide to searching for biological literature: A guide to using the Science Citation Index to search for scientific literature, plus instructions and links to obtain scientific papers at UD.
+Guide to searching for biological literature: A guide to using the Web of Science (Science Citation Index) to search for scientific literature, plus instructions and links to obtain scientific papers.
+While this is specifically aimed at Delaware students, much of the information will be useful at other institutions.

 Public Outreach

-I have given several public talks, have appeared on TV, and have been quoted in newspapers explaining the difference between the science of evolutionary biology and the pseudoscience of creationism.
-In response to creationist Michael Behe's claim that a mousetrap is a good analogy for an "irreducibly complex" biochemical system, I have drawn mousetraps in several stages of reduced complexity.
+I have given several public talks, have appeared on TV, and have been quoted in newspapers explaining the difference between the science of evolutionary biology and the pseudoscience of creationism, and I would be glad to have further opportunities to promote evolution.
+To poke fun at creationist Michael Behe's claim that a mousetrap is a good analogy for an "irreducibly complex" biochemical system, I have drawn mousetraps in several stages of reduced complexity.

 Publications